 Sales of a substantial number of shares of Common Stock in the public market following the Common Stock Offering, including shares issued upon exercise of options, as discussed below, could adversely affect the market price of the Common Stock.
 The 3,000,000 shares of Common Stock offered hereby (plus up to 450,000 shares which may be sold pursuant to the Common Stock Underwriters over-allotment options) will be freely transferable without restriction or further registration under the Securities Act.
 Of the 26,799,511 shares of Common Stock outstanding at March 31, 1997, 2,300,000 shares are freely transferable without restriction or registration under the Securities Act and 24.499.511 shares are "restricted securities" as that term is defined in Rule 144 promulgated under the Securities Act and may not be sold except pursuant to the registration requirements of the Securities Act or pursuant to an applicable exemption therefrom, including pursuant to Rule 144.
-Management of the Company believes that approximately 8,239,751 of those restricted shares of Common Stock may be eligible for resale pursuant to Rule 144 without restriction.
-The Company and the directors and executive officers of the Company have generally agreed not to offer, sell or otherwise dispose of any shares of Common Stock for a days after the date of this Prospectus without the prior written consent of Lehman Brothers on behalf of the Common Stock Underwriters.
-After the foregoing restricted periods, there will be no restrictions on the sale of these shares by such directors and officers of the Company (other than those imposed by Rule 144) or on the issuance of additional shares of Common Stock by the Company.
-The Company may file a Registration Statement on Form S-8 under the Securities Act to register the issuance of shares of Common Stock reserved for issuance as of March 31, 1997 under the Company's 1991 Non-Qualified Stock Option Plan, as amended (the "Stock Option Plan"), and shares of Common Stock reserved for issuance as of the same date under the Company's 1996 Stock Plan for Directors (the "Directors Stock Plan").
-See "Management--Stock Option Plan" and "--Directors Stock Plan."
-As of March 31, 1997, shares of Co Stock were subject to outstanding options under the Stock Option Plan at an shares of Common average exercise price of \$ per share.
+Management of the Company believes that approximately 8,239,751 of those restricted shares of Common Stock may be eligible for resale pursuant to Rule 144 without restriction as to timing or volume.
+The Company and the directors and executive officers of the Company have generally agreed not to offer, sell or otherwise dispose of any shares of Common Stock for a period of 180 days after the date of this Prospectus without the prior written consent of Lehman Brothers on behalf of the Common Stock Underwriters.
+After the foregoing restricted period, there will be no restrictions on the sale of these shares by such directors and officers of the Company (other than those imposed by Rule 144) or on the issuance of additional shares of Common Stock by the Company.
+The Company may file a Registration Statement on Form S-8 under the Securities Act to register the issuance of 6,333,211 shares of Common Stock reserved for issuance as of March 31, 1997 under the Company's 1991 Non-Qualified Stock Option Plan, as amended (the "Stock Option Plan"), and 246,920 shares of Common Stock reserved for issuance as of the same date under the Company's 1996 Stock Plan for Directors (the "Directors Stock Plan").
+See "Management--Stock Option Plan" and "-- Board of Directors Compensation."
+As of March 31, 1997, 689,477 shares of Common Stock were subject to outstanding options under the Stock Option Plan at an average exercise price of \$18.48 per share.
 Shares issued under the Stock Option Plan and the Directors Stock Plan after the effective date of such Registration Statement will be eligible for sale in the public market without restriction, subject in the case of shares held by affiliates of the Company to the volume and certain other limitations of Rule 144.
 See "Shares Available for Future Sale" and "Underwriting."